byue/calculator/README.md

 # Calculator
 Calculator supports +, -, *, /, and parenthesis.
 Order of operations are applied.

-I utilized the Djikstra's Shunting Algorithm and parsing reverse Polish notation to evaluate the mathematical expression.
+I utilized the Djikstra's Shunting-Yard Algorithm and parsing reverse Polish notation to evaluate the mathematical expression.
+To add a new operation, add new class extending Operator and implementing either UnaryOperator or BinaryOperator.
+Add class to factory.
+Update gui.

 Enter "make run" to run calculator program on command line.
 Pressing enter after inputting mathematical expression displays result.
 Exit with Cntrl-C. "make clean" cleans up .class files. "make" builds the program.